Stefan-Driessen/ProMoTe/README.md

     </tr>
     <tr>
       <td>Usage Note:</td>
-      <td>A dataset can exist as a precursor to  a data product and evolve to become a fully mature data produt over time.
+      <td>A data asset can exist as a precursor to  a data product and evolve to become a fully mature data produt over time.
 Not every data set needs to become a fully function data product however.
-Additionally, it is possible for a single data product to provide (access to) multiple datasets.</td>
+Additionally, it is possible for a single data product to provide (access to) multiple data assets.</td>
     </tr>
   </tbody>
 </table>

-<h4 id="dataset-property-distribution"> Property: Distribution </h4>
+<h4 id="data-asset-property-distribution"> Property: Distribution </h4>
 <table>
   <thead>
     <tr>